pingforhelp/BCA/docs/AI/mid2imp.md

 # Q1.
 Define ChatGPT and explain it's features, working, applications, limitations, and future advancements.

 # Q2.
 Explain the applications of AI in experimentation & research.
+Ans: AI improves research by making it more accurate, faster, and more efficient.
+Automated Data Analysis: AI can quickly analyze large and complex datasets to find patterns or trends that a human might miss.
+For example, an AI model can analyze thousands of genomic sequences to find potential disease markers.